The Chris Hughton Years

 Wigan Athletic 2-1 Brighton, 18/04/15

-Brighton’s best goals scored under Chris Hughton
+Best goals scored by Brighton under Chris Hughton

 Anthony Knockaert celebrates scoring a brilliant individual goal against Crystal Palace away at Selhurst Park